WojMam/youtube-downloader/README.md

 - [x] Fix issue with wrong default value for scaling
 - [ ] Add a possibility to download preview image
 - [ ] Add a dropdown list to choose the resolution of preview image download
+- [ ] Add a link to the youtube video that was loaded

 ## License